-Sebastian Lifvin: I’ve been heavily focused on digital this past year (2021), focusing on Google, Facebook, and Schibsted’s publication network.
+Sebastian Lifvin: I’ve been focusing heavily on Google, Facebook, and Schibsted’s publication network.
 Schibsted is our current owner, having purchased us fully in the summer, so we are using their channels like Aftonbladet and Svenska Dagbladet (two of the biggest publications in Sweden).

 We have dipped our toes into out-of-home and radio but nothing in terms of digital billboards.
 So, using our basic platform of Google, Facebook and Aftonbladet – where we run banners through Bannerflow – we wanted to take the same campaign to a wider audience through digital out-of-home placements across Stockholm and Gothenburg.